Page content

 Impact includes the reduction or prevention of harm, risk, cost or other negative effects.

-Impacts on research or the advancement of academic knowledge within the HE sector (whether in the UK or internally) are excluded – the submitted unit’s contribution to academic research and knowledge is assessed within the ‘outputs’ and ‘environment’ elements of REF.
+• academic impacts on research or the advancement of academic knowledge (whether in the UK or internationally) are excluded.
+(The submitting unit’s contribution to academic research and knowledge is assessed within the CKU and SPRE elements of REF)

-Impacts on students, teaching or other activities both within and beyond the submitting HEI are included.
+• impacts on students, teaching, professional practice or other activities both within and/or beyond the submitting HEI are included

 What is the definition of RESEARCH for REF?

-For the purposes of REF, research is defined as a process of investigation leading to new insights effectively shared.
+The REF 2021 definition of research is unchanged.
+For the purposes of the REF, research is defined as a process of investigation leading to new insights, effectively shared.

-• work of direct relevance to the needs of commerce, industry, culture, society, and to the public and voluntary sectors;
+• work of direct relevance to the needs of commerce, industry, culture, society, and/or to the public and voluntary sectors

 How are the starred levels for impact defined?